zonemaster/zonemaster-backend/docs/Configuration.md

 to documentation instead.)

 Removing a language from the configuration file just blocks that language from being allowed.
-If there are more than one language tag (with different country codes) for the same language, then all those must probably be removed to block the language.
+If there are more than one `locale tag` (with different country codes) for the same language, then all those must be removed to block that language.

 English is the Zonemaster default language, but it can be blocked from being allowed by RPC-API by not including it in the